UCF/Brand-Theme/readme.markdown

-# UID Manager
+# Brand Guidelines Theme

-WordPress theme that provides an interface for browsing and downloading existing UIDs and managing new UID requests.
+WordPress theme for brand website with brand guidelines and provides an interface for browsing and downloading existing UILs and managing new UIL requests.

 ## Installation Requirements: